A LONG HIKE IN FANES-SENES-BRAIES PARK IN THE DOLOMITES

 You can see how the Val Badia is just a fraction of the great Dolomites.
 The lower righthand corner.

-I’ve previously posted pics from a hike in the Brenta range.
-These are just from the high end of the valley called Alta Badia, a spectacular valley that is just a fraction of the Dolomites greatness.
+I’ve made a previous post in a fantastic hike in the Brenta range of the Dolomites and an incredible hotel.
+These are just from the high end of the valley called Alta Badia, a spectacular valley and ski area that is just a fraction of the Dolomites greatness.
 Val Badia is one of the three major Dolomite valleys I’ve written about, each like a string of pearls along a two lane road that winds through the valleys and tops the mountain passes.
 Like Val Gardena, Val di Fassa and Cortina D’Ampezzo.

 In the winter, all those valleys are knitted together into the Dolomiti Superski, a giant network of lifts and runs, most above the treeline, that interconnect dozens of smaller towns.
 It’s true town-to-town skiing.
 BUT in the summer, all those runs are lush rolling hayfields that are perfect for a little Mountain Strolling™️ as I call it.